-The Redwood AlphaFactor® Tactical Core Fund, Redwood Activist Leaders® Fund, Redwood AlphaFactor® Tactical International and the Redwood Systematic Macro Trend ("SMarT") Fund each intend to distribute substantially all of their net investment income and net capital gains annually in December.
+The Redwood AlphaFactor® Tactical International and the Redwood Systematic Macro Trend ("SMarT") Fund each intend to distribute substantially all of their net investment income and net capital gains annually in December.
 The Redwood Managed Volatility Fund intends to pay all of its net income quarterly and net capital gains annually in December.
-The Redwood Managed Municipal Income Fund, sto distribute substantially all of its net investment income fund, sto distribute substantially all of its net investment income fund, sto distribute substantially all of its net investment income of the respective Fund unless you elect to receive cash.
+The Redwood Managed Municipal Income Fund intends to distribute substantially all of its net investment income monthly and net capital gains annually in December.
+Both types of distributions will be reinvested in shares of the respective Fund unless you elect to receive cash.